php-fig/fig-standards/proposed/PSR-Cache.md

     /**
      * Returns a group of cache objects as an \Iterator *
-     * Bulk lookups can often by steamlined by backend cache systems.
+     * Bulk lookups can often by streamlined by backend cache systems.
 The
      * returned iterator will contain a Cache\Item for each key passed.
      *
      * @param array $keys